rzezeski/try-try-try/2011/riak-search-inline-fields/README.md

     "created_at:[20100113T032200 TO 20100113T032500]" "text:earthquake"

 This is the same as the scoped query except `earthquake` is now a filter, not a query.
-Notice, unline the previous two queries, there are two strings.
+Notice, unlike the previous two queries, there are two strings.
 The first is the query the second is the filter.
 You could read that in English as: